Updated: Feb 10

 This action suggests a permanent requirement for exponentially larger amounts of extraneous liquidity in liquidity markets in order to function ‘normally’, as well as there being no exit from the system for the trillions of dollars in quantitative easing since 2008.

 These failures in financial governance are significant, however the US is also perceived to be militarily, politically, economically and culturally weakened in 2021 by friends and foes around the world.
-After the very-unpopular-with-the-establishment populist Donald Trump was elected to incredible disruption in every facet of social life – elected partly due to the excesses we mention – and alternatives included the probable and habitually frustrated communist Bernie Sanders, Joe Biden who likely has dementia and the unlikeable Kamala Harris who got her political start in an extra-marital affair, it is hard to see past the US government simply being the political arm of billionaires and their capital – and not just American billionaires but everywhere/anywhere!
+After the very-unpopular-with-the-establishment populist Donald Trump was elected to incredible disruption in every facet of social life – elected partly due to the excesses we mention – and alternatives included the habitually frustrated Bernie Sanders, Joe Biden who may have cognitive decline and Kamala Harris who has been seen as unlikable within her own party, it is hard to see past the US government simply being the political arm of global capital.

 As a completely apolitical statement that gives no pleasure to point out - the trust in the United States of America, as well as the dollar, is being lost.
 It may be lost.